PLCnext/MqttGdsConnector/README.md

 }
 ```

-The entries in this file must conform to the defined JSON schema.
-Ff not will the app not start and post an error desciption in the output.log file which can be found in the following directory on the device.
+The entries in this file must conform to the defined JSON schema (please refer for more details the chapter "configuration").

-/opt/plcnext/logs/output.log
+**Note:** Every invalid configuration (invalid schema or missing mandatory fields) leads to a stop of the app.
+Debug information will be printed into the output.log file of the plc.

-The MQTT GDS Connector uses the Remote Service Call (RSC) service published by the MQTT Client component, which must be running on the target.
+`/opt/plcnext/logs/output.log`

 ## Requirements